andres2694L/ecommerce/README.md

 # ecommerce
 ecommerce, builded with Reactjs and Nextjs

-Database, MongoDB managed in Mongo Atlas
+.Database: MongoDB managed in Mongo Atlas